Vegan apple fritters are so easy and delicious to make! The flavors are beyond tasty, especially with a sticky and sweet glaze for the top!

 Also, I do not peel my apples!
 Apple peels give you lots of health benefits and look pretty too!
 Save yourself time and make healthy apple fritters by leaving the skins on!

 Don’t stress about it!
 If you have a bag of apples at home, use them!
-Don’t go out and buy another one for this recipe.
+Don’t go out and buy more for this recipe.
 It is supposed to be simple and easy!

 How To Make The Vegan Apple Fritters

-Making these healthy apple fritters is so simple and easy!
+Making these healthy apple fritters vegan is so simple and easy!

 It takes about 5 minutes to make the dough and then 5 minutes to fry them up!
 Use a large frying pan and the whole recipe is done super quickly!